Wordius/zola-wordius/content/about/index.md

 This site tells my story since that time – what has happened, what to expect… If indeed, you can expect anything, because I’m told strokes affect everyone differently.
 But you might find some of it useful; I hope you do, but I hope you don’t have to.

 ***

-If you find anything remotely useful, help me to support this site by [buying me a coffee](https://www.buymeacoffee.com/jeffpporteD).
-All help is appreciated.